 Based on these results, sand or clay was included as a covariate in statistical models for response variables thought to be affected by soil texture.

 Clay soils can accrue organic matter more easily compared to sand, due to the high surface area and ionic charges associated with clays (Cite).
 Therefore, for the organic matter response variable, we report the results from statistical models that included sand as a covariate.
 Organic matter values ranged from 1.8 to 4.6%.
 Organic matter at the East-grain site was 1.2 (no sand adjustment) or 1.4 (sand adjustment) times higher in the cover crop plots compared to the no-cover plots (p=0.01 and p < 0.01, respectively).
-Cover cropping did not significantly affect soil organic matter at the other three experimets, regardless of sand adjustments (supplemental material).
+Cover cropping did not significantly affect soil organic matter at the other three experiments, regardless of sand adjustments (supplemental material).

-Sand is denser than clay, so a sandy soils with the same pore space as a clay soil will have higher apparent bulk densities.
+Sand is denser than clay, so a sandy soil with the same pore space as a clay soil will have higher apparent bulk densities.
 Because we were interested in using bulk density as a proxy for pore space, we included sand as a covariate in the models evaluting the effects of cover cropping on bulk densities.
 Bulk densities varied from 1.2 g cm-3 to 1.7 g cm-3.
-The bulk densitiy of the cover cropped plots at the East-grain trial were significantly lower than the no-cover plots by 0.1 g cm-3 (SE=0.04, p = 0.02), after adjusting for sand contents.
+The bulk density of the cover cropped plots at the East-grain trial was significantly lower than the no-cover plots by 0.1 g cm-3 (SE=0.04, p = 0.02), after adjusting for sand contents.
 Cover cropping did not significantly affect bulk densities at any other trial (supplemental material).

 Soil hydrological properties